Sequencing science

 SNP microarray testing

-Pre-selected SNPs tests can have high false-positve rate
+SNP-based tests can have high false-positive rates

 The most comprehensive sequencing available today